mkudija/mkudija.github.io/reading-notes/_md/2019-02-09-Digital Minimalism.md

 **Personal Notes**
 - I need to find a better way of tracking the source and path of ideas.
 For instance, now I list books I want to read on my Amazon wish list and note who I heard about it from, which helpful especially when recommended from various sources.
-But I need a comprehensive system for tracking information that comes into my brain, whether it be ideas, book recommendations, articles, etc. This would be particularly useful for evaluating the quality of social media channels.
+But I need a comprehensive system[^obs] for tracking information that comes into my brain, whether it be ideas, book recommendations, articles, etc. This would be particularly useful for evaluating the quality of social media channels.
 I know I have come across excellent articles and tools on Twitter, but knowing where or who from exactly would be helpful, for instance, in curating the list of people I follow.
 - I decided while reading this book to modify my method of taking notes when reading a library book I can't write in.
 Instead of reading with my computer nearby and typing notes into markdown while reading, I folded a piece of paper in half and wrote notes on there which are later transcribed into markdown.
 I spent a whole evening reading about a third of the book in this manner without touching my phone or computer once.
-- I culled my Facebook friends down from 534 to 161
+- I culled my Facebook friends down from 534 to 161[^fb]

+[^obs]: 2022-02-24 update: [[Obsidian]] is becoming the main tool by which I build and manage this "comprehensive system".

+[^fb]: 2022-02-24 update: I deactivated my Facebook account in ~early 2020, and deleted it entirely in ~late 2021, partially inspired by *[[2021-11-30-Ten Arguments for Deleting Your Social Media Accounts Right Now]]*.

+---
+Created: 2019-02-09
+Updated: <%+ tp.file.last_modified_date("YYYY-MM-DD-ddd") %>